opral/monorepo/documentation/introduction.md

 /%}

-### Version control and automations
+### Version control and automation via CI/CD

-Inlang apps are built on lix, a git-compatible version control application framework.
-Using lix allows for automations via CI/CD and collaboration between developers, translators, and designers on one common source of truth: your repository and your data.
+Inlang apps are built on lix.
+Lix is a git-compatible version control backend for applications.
+Using lix provides inlang with CI/CD for globalization and collaboration between developers, translators, and designers on one common source of truth: your repository and your data.

 {% Figure